rust-lang-ua/rustcamp/1_concepts/1_3_rc_cell/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 1. What is shared ownership?
 Which problem does it solve?
 Which penalties does it have?
 2. What is interior mutability?
-Why is it required in 📚 [Rust]?
+Why is it required in 📚 [Rust]⏱0.25h?
 In what price does it come?
 3. Is it possible to write a custom type with interior mutability without using `std`?
 Why?
 4. What is shared mutability?
 Which are its common use-cases?
 5. How can we expose panic/deadlock-free API to users when using interior mutability?